 - "wide MFNs", which in the UK VABEO will be referred to as “indirect sales channel parity obligations”, will be regarded as a hardcore restriction, i.e. resulting in the entire agreement being void and unenforceable – this was not regulated by VABER and will be a new restriction under the UK VABEO; and

 - "narrow MFNs", which in the UK VABEO will be referred to as “direct sales channel parity obligations”, would not be regarded as hardcore or excluded restrictions, i.e. including them to benefit from the block exemption – however, the CMA may still decide to investigate concerns relating to such obligations if their use replicates the effects of “indirect sales channel parity obligations”.

 However, the "wide MFN" will only be regarded as "hardcore" if it is a wide retail parity obligation - i.e. B2B markets should not be within the scope of the hardcore restriction - but the hardcore restriction should apply to both online and offline intermediation services.
 In the CMA’s view, the overall competitive harm and direct effect on consumers from a "wide MFN" is less clear in B2B markets and will depend on the complexity of the vertical supply chain and the strength of competition downstream.

 Agency and environmental sustainability

-Agency and environmental sustainability were not addressed fully in the CMA’s consultation but the CMA proposed addressing the issues in the UK VABEO Guidance, which is expected to be consulted on later this year or early 2022.
+Agency and environmental sustainability were not addressed fully in the CMA’s consultation but the CMA proposed addressing the issues in the UK VABEO Guidance, which is expected to be consulted on in early 2022.

 If you have any questions in relation to the above, or related competition law issues please do not hesitate to get in touch.